LoopKit/loopdocs/docs/setup/requirements/pump.md

 ![insulin pumps](img/pump.png)

 There are a number of insulin pumps manufactured between 2006 – 2012 by Medtronic which are compatible.
 Compatibility has two requirements; (1) pump model and (2) firmware.

-The Loop-compatible pumps are as follows:

 !!!info ""
-    HINT: The 512/712 pumps are **NOT** compatible with Loop system (you can run a limited OpenAPS setup on a 512/712, however).
-The 515/715 and 522/722 pumps are all compatible.
+    <u>LOOP COMPATIBLE PUMPS:</u>  The 515/715 and 522/722 pumps are all compatible.
 The 523/723 and 554/754 pumps will require you to check the firmware to see if the pump is Loop compatible.
 See the footnotes 3 and 4 for the required firmwares.

+    <u>LOOP **NOT** COMPATIBLE PUMPS:</u>  The 512/712 pumps are **NOT** compatible with Loop system (you can run a limited OpenAPS setup on a 512/712, however).
+The Omnipod, Animas, T-slim, Medtronic 600 series and any other name of pump that you wish to insert are also **NOT** compatible.
+Work is being done to make Omnipod work with Loop, but there is no predicted timeline for that.
+Believe me...when it happens we will update and announce.

 <table>
   <thead>